All Israel

 Many reacted swiftly on social media following U.S. President Donald Trump’s official statement on his platform, Truth Social.

-UN Secretary-General Antonio Guterres referred to the Gaza deal as a "breakthrough.”
+UN Secretary-General António Guterres called the Gaza deal a "breakthrough.”

 "I urge all concerned to abide fully by the terms of the agreement.
 All hostages must be released in a dignified manner.
 A permanent ceasefire must be secured,” he continued.